 If ever you use this free printable to help your child and they still need more shape cutting practice, you may want to check out this 41-page bundle from our shop!

-Unlike the freebie in this article, the bundle features shapes in a variety of different sizes.
+Unlike the freebie in this article, this PDF cutting sheet bundle features shapes in a variety of different sizes.
 This means that your child can start out cutting larger shapes, then slowly increase their precision skills by cutting smaller shapes as their abilities and comfort level grow.